RedPointGlobal/redpoint-rpi/docs/migration.md

 <details>
 <summary><strong style="font-size:1.25em;">Breaking Changes</strong></summary>

-- **Redshift**: The `databases.datawarehouse.redshift` config block has been removed.
+- **Redshift**: The `databases.datawarehouse.redshift` config block no longer exists in the chart.
 Redshift now uses the Npgsql library instead of the ODBC driver.
-Remove this block from your overrides before upgrading.
-- **Databricks**: The `databases.datawarehouse.databricks` config block has been removed.
-Remove this block from your overrides before upgrading.
+- **Databricks**: The `databases.datawarehouse.databricks` config block no longer exists in the chart.
-- **ODBC ConfigMap**: The `odbc-config` ConfigMap, `ODBCINI` environment variable, and `postStart` lifecycle hook have been removed.
+- **ODBC ConfigMap**: The `odbc-config` ConfigMap, `ODBCINI` environment variable, and `postStart` lifecycle hook no longer exist.
 - **Snowflake**: Changed from ConfigMap to Secret. `ConfigMapName` is now `secretName`, `ConfigMapFilePath` is now `mountPath`.

-All data warehouse connections (Redshift, Databricks, BigQuery, Snowflake) are now configured as connection strings in the RPI client interface.
+When you generate your fresh v7.7 overrides, these blocks will not be present.
+All data warehouse connections are now configured as connection strings in the RPI client interface after deployment.
 See [Step 6: Update Data Warehouse Connections](#6-update-data-warehouse-connections) in the Upgrade Steps for connection string formats and examples.

 </details>